Volume 16, Issue 3 (May & June 2025) BCN 2025, 16(3): 619-632 | Back to browse issues page

 Abstract:

-Results: GH decreased mechanical allodynia (P<0.05, F=2.7) mechanical (P<0.01, F=3.4) and thermal hyperalgesia (P<0.001, F=2.5).
-Also, pretreatment with 0.3 mg/kg GH abolished the nociceptive effects of L-arginine (500mg/kg) and glutamate (1000nmol) (P<0.01; F=2, F=3), while enhancing the antinociceptive effect of L-NAME (P< 0.05, F=2.8).
-It significantly reduced lipid peroxidation (P < 0.01, F =3.7), restored glutathione, glutathione peroxidase, and superoxide dismutase levels (P < 0.01, F =11, F = 10.52, F = 5 respectively) and increased the catalase level (P < 0.01, F =5) in plasma.
+Results: Genotropin significantly reduced mechanical allodynia (P<0.05, F=2.7) and mechanical (P<0.01, F=3.4) and thermal hyperalgesia (P<0.001, F=2.5).
+Pretreatment with 0.3 mg/kg GH abolished the pronociceptive effects of L-arginine (500 mg/kg) and glutamate (1000 nmol) (P<0.01; F=2, F=3) while enhancing the antinociceptive effect of L-NAME (P<0.05, F=2.8).
+GH also significantly reduced lipid peroxidation (P<0.01, F=3.7) and restored levels of glutathione, glutathione peroxidase (GPx), and superoxide dismutase (SOD) (P<0.01; F=11, F=10.52, F=5, respectively).
+Additionally, catalase (CAT) levels were significantly increased (P<0.01, F=5).

 Type of Study: Original | Subject: Cellular and molecular Neuroscience

-Received: 2024/04/6 | Accepted: 2024/12/4
+Received: 2024/04/6 | Accepted: 2024/12/4 | Published: 2025/05/29

 Add your comments about this article : Your username or Email: